KristenMinChan/KristenMinChan/README.md

 I don't just talk about AI — I build with it.

-At my current enterprise role I have shipped production-grade AI automation systems that real teams depend on daily.
+At my current enterprise role I have shipped production-grade automation systems that real teams depend on daily.
 Intelligent monitoring pipelines.
 Self-healing analytics infrastructure.
 Automated governance frameworks.
 AI-assisted workflows that replaced